Baratunde A. Cola: Research areas

 Specializing in carbon nanotube technology, Cola led the team who demonstrated the first optical rectenna.
-In addition he is involved in research into the development of thermo-electrochemical calls that produce electricity from waste heat.
+In addition he is involved in research into the development of thermo-electrochemical cells that produce electricity from waste heat.

 Cola was a co-founder of the Academic and Research Leadership Network which supports and provides networking resources minority engineering researchers.

-Cola is also the founder of technology company Carbice Corporation.
+Cola is also the founder of the technology company Carbice Corporation.

 Awards

 Cola has won a number of awards including the 2011 Presidential Early Career Award for Scientists and Engineers for his work in nanotechnology and also his outreach work with high schools, the 2012 American Association for the Advancement of Science Early Career Award for Public Engagement with Science, 2015 American Society of Mechanical Engineers Bergles-Rohsenow Young Investigator Award in Heat Transfer and most recently the 2017 National Science Foundation Alan T. Waterman Award.